19hours/sg-statutes/Acts/Mental Health (Care and Treatment) Act.md

 Delete paragraph (a) and substitute the following paragraph:

-“(a)
+“

-becomes mentally disordered and incapable of managing himself or his affairs;”.
+(a) becomes mentally disordered and incapable of managing himself or his affairs;

-(23)
+”.

-Land Acquisition Act
+(23) Land Acquisition Act

 (Chapter 152, 1985 Ed.)

-(a)

-Section 2(2)
+(a) Section 2(2)

-(i)

-Delete the words “the committees of mentally disordered persons” in paragraph (c) and substitute the words “deputies appointed or deemed to be appointed by the High Court for persons who lack capacity (incapacitated persons) under the Mental Capacity Act 2008 with power in relation to the incapacitated persons for the purposes of this Act,”.
+(i) Delete the words “the committees of mentally disordered persons” in paragraph (c) and substitute the words “deputies appointed or deemed to be appointed by the High Court for persons who lack capacity (incapacitated persons) under the Mental Capacity Act 2008 with power in relation to the incapacitated persons for the purposes of this Act,”.

-(ii)

-Delete the words “mentally disordered persons” in paragraph (c) and substitute the words “incapacitated persons”.
+(ii) Delete the words “mentally disordered persons” in paragraph (c) and substitute the words “incapacitated persons”.

-(b)

-Section 19(2)
+(b) Section 19(2)

 Delete paragraph (d) and substitute the following paragraph:

-“(d)
+“

-is mentally disordered and incapable of managing himself or his affairs.”.
+(d) is mentally disordered and incapable of managing himself or his affairs.

-(c)
+”.

-Section 26(3)
+(c) Section 26(3)

 Delete paragraph (c) and substitute the following paragraph:

-“(c)
+“

-is mentally disordered and incapable of managing himself or his affairs.”.
+(c) is mentally disordered and incapable of managing himself or his affairs.

-(24)
+”.

-Land Surveyors Act
+(24) Land Surveyors Act